LLM Program Optimization via Retrieval Augmented Search: Introduction

-We evaluate our approach using the PIE benchmark \cite{shypula2023learning} for C++ program optimization.
-We show that RAS significantly outperforms dynamic retrieval, a state-of-the-art blackbox adaptation strategy, achieving an 8.01$\times$ average speedup compared to 4.42$\times$ for dynamic retrieval.
-Furthermore, \textsc{Aegis} achieves a 6.08$\times$ average speedup, while reducing the average edit size (measured by string edit distance) by 17\% when compared to RAS and by 30\% when restricting to the first edit in the search process (which is the most substantial one).
-These results demonstrate that RAS and \textsc{Aegis} are promising strategies for blackbox adaptation of LLMs to code optimization.
+We evaluate our approach using the PIE benchmark \citep{shypula2023learning} for C++ program optimization and the Mercury benchmark \citep{du2024mercury} for Python program optimization.
+On PIE, RAS significantly outperforms dynamic retrieval, a state-of-the-art blackbox adaptation strategy, achieving an 8.70$\times$ average speedup compared to 4.23$\times$ for dynamic retrieval using Qwen3-Coder.
+Furthermore, \textsc{Aegis} achieves a 6.08$\times$ average speedup using GPT-4o, while reducing the average edit size (measured by string edit distance) by 17\% when compared to RAS (with GPT-4o) and by 30\% when restricting to the first edit in the search process (which is the most substantial one).
+Hence, RAS performs upto 2.06$\times$ better than dynamic retrieval, while \textsc{Aegis} performs 1.37$\times$ better.
+We also use RAS to achieve a state-of-the-art performance of 9.18$\times$ average speedup using DeepSeek 3.2.
+Then, we show that by executing RAS on Mercury and comparing against our best-performing baselines, we can improve the mean runtime percentile by 10.27 for Qwen2.5-7B-Instruct, significantly narrowing its performance gap as compared to more recent reasoning models.